steph-xue/quizzical/README.md

 ## Here are the features of the game:

 **Start Page**
+  - The player can choose their desired level of difficulty of quiz questions and a category of questions and click start to begin the quiz
 <br><br>
-![Start Page](./images/start-page.png?raw=true "Start Page") On the start page, the player can choose their desired level of difficulty of quiz questions and a category of questions and click start to begin the quiz.
+![Start Page](./images/start-page.png?raw=true "Start Page") The start page includes the selection of difficulties and categories of quetions.
+<br><br>
 <br><br>

 **Difficulty of Questions**